convox/docs/docs/reference/rack-parameters/NLBInternal.md

 $ convox rack params set Internal=Yes NLBInternal=Yes
 ```

-Unlike the public [NLB](/reference/rack-parameters/NLB), the internal NLB does not consume any Elastic IPs — AWS assigns private IPs from the selected subnets.
+Unlike the public [NLB](/reference/rack-parameters/NLB), the internal NLB does not consume any Elastic IPs.
+AWS assigns private IPs from the selected subnets.

 ## Additional Information